 The maintenance of the fort and the Samadhi (final resting place) of Ramdas is taken care by Ramdas Swami Sansthan, a trust which has existed since the time of Shri Ramdas Swami.
 The trust provides free lodging and food for the devotees of Samarth Ramdas Swami.
 People can notice while climbing to Sajjangad that there are many different small temples of Lord Hanuman.

-There is a Samadhi (final resting place) of Ramdas Swami and beautiful lord ram temple.
+There is a Samadhi (final resting place) of Ramdas Swami and a beautiful lord ram temple.
 This area is very peaceful than any other holy place.
 There is a way thru the temple to go on the backside of the temple.
 Hanuman temple is located on the left side corner.
 The moment you come out of the temple on the backside, you will get a stunning view of dam water (Urmodi Dam), mountains, valleys, Waterfall (Can be seen only during monsoon) & sunset.
 I was stunned to see such a spectacular impressive striking views of nature.

 History: What Happened In Past

 The fort was made by Bahamani Emperors in between (1347-1527).
-After that in (1527-1686), it came under Adilshah dynasty.
+After that in (1527-1686), it came under the Adilshah dynasty.
 Mughal king defeated Adilshah and the fort came under the Mughal rule.
-Shivaji Maharaja conquers the fort and it was renamed to Sajjangad after he requested Shri Ramdas Swami to set up his permanent monastery.
+Shivaji Maharaja conquers the fort and it was renamed Sajjangad after he requested Shri Ramdas Swami to set up his permanent monastery.